 VITTORIA CAPRESI (Vittoria Capresi)

-Dr. Vittoria Capresi has been senior researcher at the Habitat Unit since October 2016, as a Principal Investigator of the International European Project MODSCAPES – Modernist Reinventions of the Rural Landspace, a fully granted HERA project (Humanity in the European Research Area).
+Dr. Vittoria Capresi has been senior researcher at the Technical University of Berlin, Habitat Unit since October 2016, as a Principal Investigator and team leader of the International European Project MODSCAPES – Modernist Reinventions of the Rural Landscape, a fully granted HERA project (Humanity in the European Research Area).

 Vittoria studied architecture at the University in Florence and at the Technical University in Berlin.
 In 2007 she completed her doctoral dissertation at the Vienna University of Technology “The Architecture of the newly funded Italian rural centers built in Libya, Italian colony, during the Fascist time, 1934-1940”, published in 2010 with the title: The built Utopia.
 The Italian Rural Centres founded in colonial Libya (1934-1940), Bologna: Bonomia University Press.